Home About Publications SPTE FAQs

 Social Process Tracing Methods (SPTE)

 Katz and Lazarsfeld’s (1955) two-step flow of information has long played a crucial role in theory building and theory-testing.
-However, most lab experiments have had to focus on either information search and acquisition (with little attention to social interaction), or interpersonal communication and spread (with less attention to information search).
-We introduce a design that draws on both social and psychological traditions, leveraging each one’s strengths and overcoming each’s limitations.
-The social process tracing experiment (SPTE) is an experiment with two phases: First, subjects participate individually in a task within the contours of Lau and Redlawsk’s (1997; 2006) canonical DPTE design – they interact with a dynamic information board with the goal of collecting information and coming to a decision.
+However, most lab experiments focus on either information search and acquisition (with little attention to social interaction), or interpersonal communication and spread (with less attention to information search).
+The SPTE design draws on both social and psychological traditions, leveraging each one’s strengths and overcoming each’s limitations.
+In SPTE experiments, subjects first participate individually in a task within the contours of Lau and Redlawsk’s (1997; 2006) canonical DPTE design – they interact with a dynamic information board with the goal of collecting information and coming to a decision.
 Second, participants are placed into small deliberative groups and provided with a discussion task that encourages the dissemination of the information from the first stage (e.g., debating fictional candidates).
 By tracing subjects’ exposure to information and asking questions after each stage, researchers can isolate both content-related and process-related dimensions of the two-step flow of information.

 Where can I find the SPTE survey?